-- Member of the IBMS Education and Professional Standards Committee (to act as Chairperson) - Executive Head of Education (as Programme Leader) - Deputy Head of Education (with responsibility for registration standards)
+• Member of the IBMS Education and Professional Standards Committee (to act

+- as Chairperson) - Executive Head of Education (as Programme Leader) - Head of Registration and Training (with responsibility for registration standards)

-The group will input to the management and development of all of the IBMS's HCPC approved programmes.
-The group will meet atleast once a year as part of the programme cycle and be expected to participate in annual monitoring process and the review of programme documentation.
+The group will input to the management and development of all of the Institute's HCPC approved programmes.
+The group will meet once a year as part of the programme cycle and be expected to participate in annual monitoring process and the review of programme documentation.

-3.11.
-The Executive Head of Education is responsible for the day to day management of the administrative Education Team, the approval of protocols that determine the delivery of service, the training of staff and the monitoring and maintenance of standards.
-All members of administrative Education Team receive training against the protocols to ensure the delivery of a standardised and consistent level of service for this programme.
-All inquiries and questions from applicants and those enrolled on the programme come to the Education Team via a dedicated email address or through the education phone lines.
+3.10 The Executive Head of Education is responsible for the day to day management of the administrative education team, the approval of protocols that determine the delivery of service, the training of staff and the monitoring and maintenance of standards.
+All members of education administrative staff receive training against the protocols to ensure the delivery of a standardised and consistent level of service for this programme.
+All inquiries and questions from applicants and those enrolled on the programme come to the education team via a dedicated email address or through the education phone lines (four).
 Senior members of the education team will answer specific queries and provide professional advice to candidates.